ddj069010-sys/multi-format-file-converter/README.md

 - Uvicorn
 - Pillow, python-docx, py7zr, FFmpeg, Pandoc.
 - <br>
--And also you can run it locally by cloning the code and get universal format chanhing app running locally.
+- And also you can run it locally by cloning the code and get universal format chanhing app running locally.
 ## How to run

 # 1. Clone this repository